lg-labs/blank-service/blank-support/app/docs/atdd-module.md

 === "Application Test Properties"

-    With `destination.path: ./target/logs` where stored logs file from blank-service aftet that tests finished.
+    With `destination.path: ./target/logs` where stored logs file from blank-service after that tests finished.
     Replace some name by your system and domain name: `blanksystem` and `blank`.

     > `application.image.name: your-docker.images:version